skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions.rst

 5. Click **Create** to create the role.
 6. Go back to the "IAM" tab and click on **GRANT ACCESS**.
-7. Fill in the email address of the user in the “Add principles”, and select the ``minimal-skypilot-role`` in the “Assign roles” section.
+7. Fill in the email address of the user in the "Add principles", and select the ``minimal-skypilot-role`` in the "Assign roles" section.
 Click **Save**.

 .. image:: ../images/screenshots/gcp/create-iam.png